Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 Weeks 2–4: Execution

-We run consistent follow-up on a defined slice (quotes + a renewal window) and handle escalations.
+We run follow-up on a defined slice (quotes + a renewal window) and handle escalations.

 - • Ownership + escalation rules